neo-cc/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![center][image3]

 I did not record the vehicle recovering from the left side and right sides of the road back to center.
 Instead, I used left camera and right camera images for training. +0.2 steering angle is added for left images and -2.0 for right images.
-These images teaches the car how to return to
+These images teaches the car how to return to center even it's off the track.

 ![left][image4]
 ![right][image5]